-I’m Steph, a Michigander turned (mostly) solo world traveler currently adventuring my way around Latin America, while my home is based in Puebla, Mexico.
+I’m Steph, a Michigander turned (mostly) solo world traveler currently adventuring my way around Latin America, while my home is based in Puerto Vallarta, Mexico.

 But how did I get here exactly?

 A day before the flight home from my first trip abroad, to Thailand, I canceled my ticket.

 I gave up my comfortable life in favor of unknown opportunities and in search of something…. more.

 But I had more faith in my ability to find fulfillment, than belief in the empty promises of the American Dream.